romeroqe/giphy-and-stickers/README.md

 #### By IDs

 A multiget version of the get GIF by ID endpoint.
+On this case, `$giphys` is an array.

 Method: Giphy::getByIDs(array $ids)

 ```php